 Independent Bank Corporation Announces Date for Its Fourth Quarter 2022 Earnings Release

-/EIN News/ -- GRAND RAPIDS, Mich., Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Independent Bank Corporation (NASDAQ: IBCP), the holding company of Independent Bank, a Michigan-based community bank, announced that it expects to issue its 2022 fourth quarter results on Thursday, January 26, 2023, at approximately 8:00 am ET.
-The release will be available on the Internet at IndependentBank.com within the “News” section of the “Investor Relations” area of the Company’s website.
+GRAND RAPIDS, Mich., Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Independent Bank Corporation IBCP, the holding company of Independent Bank, a Michigan-based community bank, announced that it expects to issue its 2022 fourth quarter results on Thursday, January 26, 2023, at approximately 8:00 am ET.
+The release will be available on the Internet at IndependentBank.com within the "News" section of the "Investor Relations" area of the Company's website.

 Brad Kessel, President and CEO, Gavin Mohr, CFO and Joel Rahn, EVP Commercial Banking will review the quarterly results in a conference call for investors and analysts beginning at 11:00 am ET on Thursday, January 26, 2023.